Back to Glossary

 Enhances data integrity by reducing version conflicts

-Redundant File Management Best Practices
+Getting Redundant File Management right

 1